neurosie/wander-web/README.md

 ### Running
 Because of the way emscripten works, you can't just open `index.html` in your browser, you need a web server.
 The easiest way to do this is to run `python3 -m http.server` from the `bin` directory.

+## Acknowledgements
+Thanks to Peter Langston for the original game, and for giving me permission to port it.